Thomas Croskery: Literary works

 Croskery's literary life began early with contributions to newspapers.
 His first work of importance was ‘A Catechism on the Doctrines of the Plymouth Brethren,’ which ran through several editions.
 In 1879 he published a larger work of conspicuous ability, entitled ‘Plymouth Brethrenism: a Refutation of its Principles and Doctrines.’
 In 1884 appeared his ‘Irish Presbyterianism: its History, Character, Influence, and Present Position.’
 He had charge of the homiletical portion of the ‘Pulpit Commentary on Galatians,’ which appeared in 1885.
 But his main strength as an author was given to periodical literature.
 He was a contributor of articles on varied topics to the Edinburgh Review, the British Quarterly Review, Fraser's Magazine, the London Quarterly, the British and Foreign Evangelical Review, and the Princeton Review, of leaders to such Irish newspapers as the Witness and the Northern Whig, and of papers to several denominational periodicals.

 Assessment

-He was a most indefatigable worker.
-Five long review and magazine articles from his pen sometimes appeared in the same month, besides newspaper leaders and other contributions, and this in the height of the college session, when he was lecturing daily.
-His ceaseless application no doubt shortened his days.
-Few men had a better knowledge of Irish character and history.
-He had a fine literary taste, a clear style, and such versatility that there were few subjects on which he could not write to advantage.
-In the discussions of the Church courts of which he was a member, he scarcely ever mingled, but even in the midst of his heaviest literary work he usually preached somewhere on the Sundays, his pulpit service being greatly prized.
+Five review and magazine articles sometimes appeared in the same month while he was lecturing daily.